A Quick and Easy Guide

 2. Take your dry microfiber cloth and carefully wipe the screen.
 You can use a circular motion or swipe the screen end-to-end.
 The most important thing is that you don’t scrub the screen aggressively, which could damage it and cause permanent discoloration.

-3. If you’re still not happy with the way the screen looks, it’s time to dampen the microfiber cloth.
-Mix a concoction of water and plain white vinegar (50/50) and lightly wet the microfiber cloth with it.
+3. If your looking to make sure your screen is clean and not just pretty, it’s time to dampen the microfiber cloth.
+Lightly wet the microfiber cloth with a 50/50 water/vinegar mixture, or 70% isopropyl alcohol.
 If the cloth is soaked, beads could drip down the screen and possibly damage other parts of your computer.
 (Plus, it makes cleaning the screen more difficult.)
+You can also apply a Clorox wipe at this stage, but make sure not to scrub too hard.

 4. Wipe the lightly wet cloth on the screen, from side to side or in a circular motion, and use minimal pressure (same as Step 2).
 When finished, there should be no moisture on the screen.